Hedwi/deepchat/README.md

 ## 💫 Usage

-To use Syncia, simply press the shortcut ctrl+shift+x on any website to open the sidebar and start chatting with ChatGPT.
+To use Syncia, simply press the shortcut ctrl+shift+x on any website to open the sidebar and start chatting with DeepSeek.
 To use the text-related features, select the text on the website and click on the floating menu that appears underneath the selection.

-### Quick Menu

-When you select a text, a quick menu will appear with the following options:

 #### REVIEW SELECTION